 Most new company owners leave the document as it is, making changes only as necessary over the years.
 That is a mistake.
 Only a small proportion of it reflects the fixed parts that cannot be changed by law.
 The rest is flexible.
 If you change it, you will be able to administer your company in a way that suits you far better.

-We explain each point in the model set with suggestions as to how to improve the provision for your company in our own templates (found here).
+We explain each point in the model set with suggestions as to how to improve the provision for your company in our own articles of association templates.

 Bringing in a shareholders' agreement

 Within the structure of the articles you can arrange for a shareholder agreement.
 That document gives you even more flexibility.
 But whatever rules you make in a shareholders’ agreement must comply with the fixed parts of your articles, just as the articles must comply with the fixed parts of the Companies Act.

 The problem comes in identifying which are the fixed parts and which are flexible - in the law and in the articles.
 Here are just a few of the questions that can arise:

 Appointment of directors